+Do you drink coffee everyday? does it rejuvenate and energize you?
 Are you a sucker for the hot piping cup of Joe?
 Is coffee your middle name for breakfast?
 Do you crave for coffee at the start of the day?

-For many of us, kick starting a day is incomplete without a cup of black espresso!
+For many of us, kick-starting a day is incomplete without a cup of black espresso!
 The heat of the coffee helps give you comfort and warmth and is a treat for coffee aficionados the world over.
 Coffee originally was grown in Africa and South America.

+This is good news for those of you that follow a good workout routine.
 With an exercise regimen in place, you can start off with the caffeine from the coffee and naturally boost the energy levels that help rev up your health and spirits.
-In a study conducted by the Journal of Applied Physiology found that endurance athletes who had a cup of coffee after exercise had a 66 percent increase in muscle glycogen that helped replace the deficient energy levels.
+In a study conducted by the Journal of Applied Physiology found that endurance athletes who had a cup of coffee after exercise had a 66 per cent increase in muscle glycogen that helped replace the deficient energy levels.